rot256/MIPS-Simulation/README.md

 ## Design choices

+### Caching

+When a cache miss occures the cache will attempt to load the requested memory either from the lower cache (L2) or from main memory.
+Thus if an L1 cache miss triggers another cache miss in the L2 cache the cost of both will be added to "cycles" and it will count as a miss in both caches.

+The cost of a cache-miss is:

+- 20 Cycles for L1 cache misses (instruction/data cache)
+- 400 Cycles for L2 cache misses

+Do not expect the instruction cache and data cache to be coherent e.g writing mips code which modifies itself will not work in this version :(

+Blocks are replaced using a LRU algorithm.

+1. Every block is assigned an age staring at 0
+2. Every time a set is searched for a block, the age of every block in the set will be increased by 1
+3. The age is reset when a block is accessed

+When setting the cache size please keep in mind how much memory you have available.
+Allocating a huge (~1 GB) cache will probably lead to unpredicatable behavior (we have no tests of this), we also do not limit the cache size to 2^32 bytes (since you can have any amount of blocks).

 ### Overflow detection

 ADD and SUB implements overflow detection, if an overflow in encountered in either of these instructions the program terminates with an error.